 FREE TEMPLATES: If you’d like some help getting your new digital filing system started, you can access my “File System Routine and Organization Templates” PDF (Six Templates Included) by subscribing to my blog.
 By signing up, you’ll receive access to the page on my site where I store all my blog-related PDFs, and you’ll receive an email notification every time a new blog post goes live.

 The life of a college instructor is full of so many tasks.
 Having an efficient digital filing system is a good way to reduce the stress of trying to accomplish them all.
-[So is having a digital teaching journal that you can carry around in you iPad or tablet.]
 The steps above are the ones I’m taking to organize my files.
 With my recent move from Dropbox to Google Drive, I have a lot of files that need organizing.
 I’m working on building my system a bit at a time, but so far I’m loving what I’ve done.
 I hope that following some or all of these steps will help you get organized, too.